uclaacm/hack.uclaacm.com/posts/spring2021/year-in-review/index.md

 1. Friendship is magic and being on opposite sides of the planet cannot keep us apart.

 ## a happy ending = new beginnings
 June of 2021 finally brought an end to a long year of awkward zoom pauses and that awkward period of time between when you say bye and finally click the _Leave Meeting_ button.
 As the great Uncle Iroh once said, "You can't always see the light at the end of the tunnel, but if you just keep moving you will come to a better place."
 We didn't always know what would happen, but we kept moving together until we made it to June.
 With the vaccine, it seems like we've made it to a better place, but perhaps it's too early to say we've totally made it out.
-If 2020 taught us anything, it was to ~~keep our expectations low because it just gets worse~~ expect the unexpected.
+If 2020 taught us anything, it was to expect the unexpected.

 Either way, the school year has ended and fall brings a new beginning for us.
 Will it be a disaster? ~~honestly yes~~ who knows?
 But we can finally put the last year behind us and look ahead towards the ✨ future ✨.
 Whatever it will bring, I'm grateful I have this wonderful family by my side.

 So with that I'd like to bid our farewell to the 2020-2021 school year.

-_<div style="text-align: right">By Jody Lin</div>_